the-road-to-learn-react/the-road-to-react/manuscript/react-modern/jsx.md

 export default App;
 ~~~~~~~

 JSX is a syntax extension to JavaScript.
-In the past, JavaScript files which made use of JSX [had to use](https://github.com/airbnb/javascript/pull/985) the *.jsx* instead of the *.js* extension.
-However, these days the underlying build tools (read: compiler/bundler) [can be configured to acknowledge JSX in a .js file](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).
+In the past, JavaScript files which made use of JSX [had to use](https://bit.ly/3tT0DDD) the *.jsx* instead of the *.js* extension.
+However, these days several build tools (read: compiler/bundler) [can be configured to acknowledge JSX in a .js file](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).
 If they are configured this way, they will transpile JSX to JavaScript.
 Tools like Vite embrace the *.jsx* extension though, because it makes it more explicit for developers.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~